psmoveservice/PSMoveService/README.md

 # Building from source
 If you want to make modifications to the service or want to debug it, you can build the project from source by following the  [Building-from-source](https://github.com/cboulay/PSMoveService/wiki/Building-from-source) instructions.
 Currently supported build platforms are Win10 and OS X with Linux support hopefully coming in the near future.

-# Setup

-YouTuber [VirtuallyChris](https://www.youtube.com/channel/UCeHc0xNYWSSoS1aBZ_xmDbw) has put together this really excellent [setup video](https://www.youtube.com/watch?v=XiLYa1EZL04).
-All of the steps in the video are also in the [setup wiki](https://github.com/cboulay/PSMoveService/wiki#initial-setup), but it's probably best to watch the video first to get a sense of what's involved.

-**PLEASE DO NOT REPOST THIS VIDEO**.
-I know some of you love to re-post this stuff on /r/oculus or other sites and I appriciate your enthusiasm.
-But this video is intended to help people who have discovered this project get started, **NOT** to advertise this project.
-PSMoveService still has several major features in development and is **NOT** ready for broad adoption.
-By widely broadcasting this service in its current state we get overwealmed with support requests which make it more difficult for us complete the work we have left.
-We've held back on posting this setup video for a while for this reason, but enough people were having difficulty with the setup that I felt it was doing more harm than good to not make it available to people trying to use this service now.
-Thank you for your patience and support.

 # Near Term Roadmap
  * Ongoing Stabilization of service and SteamVR plugin
  * DualShock4 Controller Support